I'm excited to announce today that Nuffsaid secured a $4.3M seed round.

 (Edit: We raised an additional $4M shortly afterwards, total of $8.3M.)

-It was led by General Catalyst and Gradient Ventures (Google’s AI fund), with participation by Global Founders Capital, SV Angel, Work Life Ventures, and Wasabi Ventures, among others.
+It was led by General Catalyst, Gradient Ventures (Google’s AI fund), and Global Founders Capital, with participation by SV Angel, Work Life Ventures, Wasabi Ventures, Kickstart Fund, Inspiration Ventures, among others.
 We’re proud to be partnering with these teams and to be part of their portfolios, sitting alongside iconic tech companies like Stripe, Slack, Airbnb, Gusto, and LinkedIn.

 We founded ‘nuffsaid 10 months ago.
 Before then, I played various roles in B2B software as a leader, investor, advisor, and board member for over 15 years, where I most recently was the President and COO at UserTesting.

 I also recently spent a year at Inspiration Ventures, an early stage venture capital firm which makes sector-agnostic investments.

 Armed with experience on both sides of the table, I can share a unique perspective on how to raise money effectively.

 Pitching your company to VCs is similar to selling any product—always start by understanding your customer’s motivations and pain, then tailor your messaging and pitch accordingly.

 When betting on early-stage companies, VCs are looking to place bets on startups with large market sizes.
 They’re also generally not familiar with your category and have little evidence that your idea will work.
 That means they need founders who can articulate a vision of how their idea is going to solve a critical problem in a niche market, a less intense but still notable problem in a massive market, or if you’re lucky, a critical problem in a massive market.